 Soapwort is a versatile plant that is easy to grow, harvest, and use around the home.
 It will clean skin, lace, quilts, hair, bodies, even household cleaning can be done with a strong enough brew.
 It is also known as Saponaria Officinalis, Wild Sweet William, Sweet Betty, or Bouncing Betty.
 I don’t know who Betty...

-Soapwort is a versatile plant is easy to grow, harvest, and use around the home.
+Soapwort is a versatile plant and it is easy to grow, harvest, and use around the home.
 It will clean skin, lace, quilts, hair, bodies, even household cleaning can be done with a strong enough brew!
 It is also known as Saponaria Officinalis, Wild Sweet William, Sweet Betty, or Bouncing Betty.
-I don’t know who Betty is, but she sounds like fun! *wink*
+I don’t know who Betty is, but she sounds like fun!